AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Marking a contact: `cmark`

-You can use `cmark` to mark contacts of your Professors and TAs.
+You can use `cmark` to mark your favorite contacts, such as Professors and TAs of the modules you are taking for the current semester.

 **Format:** `cmark INDEX [INDEX]...`